jonathanye29/unit1_repo/README.md

     file.write(f"{uname},{hashed_password}\n")
 ```

 The first part of creating a digital ledger for a client is to create a registration system so the client can create a Crypto Wallet account.
 This code allows the user to enter a username and password they desire, and it adds their crendentials into a file with and encrypted password.
+The encryption I used in this is called "hashing".
+Encryption is the process of encoding plain text or any information in such a way that only authorized people can read it with a corresponding key, like a password, so that confidential data can be protected from unauthorized persons.
+Hashing converts any amount of data into a fixed-length hash that cannot be reversed.
+In my code, it is hashed using a random string of characters, known as a salt.
+This is an additional input to my code above to hash the user's password.

-## User Login
+## User login

 ```.py
 def login(username:str, password:str) -> bool: